 Lemon Whipped Cream Ingredients

 To prepare the pie crust, mix together the crushed cookies and melted butter, then press into a 9.5 inch pie plate.
-I like a really nice, thick crust on my cream pies and this is enough to make a great crust.
-Refrigerate while you are making the pie filling.
+Bake in a 350 °F oven for 10 minutes then remove and cool.

 Whisk the cornstarch into the lemon juice completely while it’s cold (thus no lumps) and add in the grated lemon zest as well.